tanvir-git/odoo-documentation/content/applications/productivity/iot/devices/printer.rst

    correctly connected to the printer.

 .. seealso::
-   :ref:`workcenter_iot`
+   :ref:`manufacturing/management/workcenter_iot`

 Link printer to reports
 -----------------------

 It's also possible to link a type of report to a certain printer.
-In the *IoT app*, go to the :guilabel:`Devices` menu, and select the desired printer that needs to be configured.
+In the :menuselection:`IoT` app, go to the :guilabel:`Devices` menu, and select the desired printer that needs to be configured.

 From here, click :guilabel:`Edit`, go to the :guilabel:`Printer Reports` tab, and select :guilabel:`Add a line`.
 In the window that appears, check all the types of :guilabel:`Reports` that